 The concept of Heads Up! is simple: one person has the phone or tablet and places it on their forehead with the screen facing out so others can see.
-People will then act out what is displayed on the card and the person holding the device will have to guess what the word is that everyone is acting out.
-Once the word is guessed correctly, the person tilts the device forward to pull out the next card, or they tilt it backward to pass if they can't get it.
+People will then act out what is displayed on the card, and the person holding the device will have to guess what the word is that everyone is acting out.
+Once the word is guessed correctly, the person tilts the device forward to pull out the next card, or they tilt it back to pass if they can't get it.
 The objective is to correctly guess as many as you can before the timer runs out — you have about a minute.

 Heads Up! features many different categories, with even more options available as in-app purchases.
 Heads Up! is the perfect little game to enjoy with others anytime and anywhere.

-Do you enjoy Pictionary, but don't want to deal with a bunch of scraps of paper to throw away after?
+Do you enjoy Pictionary but don't want to deal with a bunch of scraps of paper to throw away after?
 Then SketchParty TV is what you need, and it's a blast for everyone participating.

 With SketchParty TV, everyone can play using their own iPhone or iPad, and everything shows up on your AirPlay-enabled TV (or you can use an Apple TV or Apple TV 2, or with an AV adapter or Mac/PC app like Reflector).
 The premise is simple: there's a word to draw, and one person draws it with their team trying to guess what it is.
 Whichever team has the most points wins.

-Everyone loves Pictionary, but don't always have the things on hand.
+Everyone loves Pictionary, but we don't always have the things on hand.
 SketchParty TV lets you play with tech you already have.

 Are there two or more people in the house?
 Does everyone like to push buttons and shout at each other with technobabble nonsense?
 Then Spaceteam is the game for you.

 Spaceteam is a fun little game about teamwork with a lot of confusion and shouting, but all in good fun.
-It definitely helps pass the time though, and it's free to try.
+It definitely helps pass the time, though, and it's free to try.

 Work together to follow instructions before time runs out in this wacky space game.